I need a freelancer I am a freelancer Pricing

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.

-This website may include links to third-party websites, plug-ins and applications.
+• Third-party Links: This website may include links to third-party websites, plug-ins, and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
 We do not control these third-party websites and are not responsible for their privacy statements.
-When you leave our website, we encourage you to read the privacy policy of every website you visit.
+When you leave our website, we encourage you to read the data protection policy of every website you visit.

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).
+We may collect, use, store, and transfer different kinds of personal data about you, which we have grouped together as follows:

-• Transaction Data includes details about payments to and from you, messages that you send and receive via Paydesk, and other details of services you have used or provided via Paydesk.
+• E) Usage Data: Includes information about how and when you use our website, bookings you made or jobs you completed.
+It also includes messages that you send and receive via Paydesk, and other details of services you have used or provided via Paydesk.

-• Technical Data includes internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform, and other technology on the devices you use to access this website and our services.
+• G) TechnicalData: Includes internet protocol (IP) address, login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform, and other technology on the devices you use to access this website and our services.

-We may also collect, use and share Aggregated Data such as statistical or demographic data for any purpose.
+We may also collect, use, and share Aggregated Data such as statistical or demographic data for any purpose.
 Aggregated Data could be derived from your personal data but is not considered personal data in law as this data will not directly or indirectly reveal your identity.
 For example, we may aggregate your Usage Data to calculate the percentage of users accessing a specific website feature.
-However, if we combine or connect Aggregated Data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this privacy policy.
+However, if we combine or connect Aggregated Data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this data protection policy.

 Where we need to collect personal data by law, or under the terms of a contract we have with you, and you do not provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with services).
 In this case, we may have to cancel a service you have with us but we will notify you if this is the case at the time.